zestia/ember-select-box/README.md

     <tr>
       <td>sb.update</td>
       <td>
         Updates the selectbox with a new value(s).
+Useful for resetting the select box after a selection is made.
         <code>@onUpdate</code> will fire.
       </td>
     </tr>